atlas-brown/slowpoke/INSTRUCTIONS.md

 This artifact targets the following badges:

-* [ ] [Artifact available](#artifact-available): Reviewers are expected to confirm that Slowpoke system, benchmarks, and testing scripts are all publicly available (~10 minutes).
+* [ ] [Artifact available](#artifact-available): Reviewers are expected to confirm that Slowpoke system, benchmarks, and testing scripts are all publicly available (~10mins).
-* [ ] [Artifact functional](#artifact-functional): Reviewers are expected to confirm sufficient documentation, key components described in the paper, and execution with one experiment (about 20 minutes).
+* [ ] [Artifact functional](#artifact-functional): Reviewers are expected to confirm sufficient documentation, key components described in the paper, and execution with one experiment (~20mins).
-* [ ] [Results reproducible](#results-reproducible): Reviewers are expected to reproduce key results of section 5 of the paper (about 2.5 hours for real-world benchmarks, optionally 2–3 days for the synthetic benchmarks).
+* [ ] [Results reproducible](#results-reproducible): Reviewers are expected to reproduce key results of section 5 of the paper (~2.5h for real-world benchmarks, optionally 2–3 days for the synthetic benchmarks).

 > [!IMPORTANT]
 > To reproduce results, this artifact uses a real distributed system on AWS.
 Remember:
-> * Each reviewer's username and password has been shared with HotCRP, *please do not share them outside the AEC*.
+> * Reviewer usernames and passwords have been shared with HotCRP, *please do not share them outside the AEC*.
 > * Remember to freeze or turn off evaluation when you're done, as this evaluation is expensive!
 If you do not know how, ask us via HotCRP—thank you!

 # Artifact Available (10 minutes)

 Reviewers are expected to confirm that Slowpoke system, benchmarks, and testing scripts are all publicly available:

-* Slowpoke is available at [https://github.com/atlas-brown/slowpoke](https://github.com/atlas-brown/slowpoke) (`nsdi26-ae` will be frozen).
+* Slowpoke is available at [https://github.com/atlas-brown/slowpoke](https://github.com/atlas-brown/slowpoke) (`nsdi26-ae` will be frozen) and [Zenodo `16494184`](https://zenodo.org/records/16494184).

 * The [Slowpoke analysis component](app/pkg/slowpoke), [the Poker slowdown component](src/poker/poker.c), the [`benchmarks`](app/cmd/) (command-line entry points) and [`internal/`](app/inernal) (request handlers).